 Which brings us to electability.

 The short version of the argument is that Biden could win back white working-class voters in states like Pennsylvania, Michigan and Wisconsin who left the Democratic Party in 2016 and handed Donald Trump his Electoral College victory.
 For the long version, read Ronald Brownstein in The Atlantic.

 This is why Trump and his allies already spend more time disparaging Biden than they do any other Democrat.
 Biden consistently beats Trump in the polls.

 White working-class support is not the whole story, though.
 Biden also has strong support from minorities: he is the first choice of 43 percent of black voters, according to one poll, and 50 percent of non-white Democrats, according to another.
 Obama nostalgia may explain part of this, but blacks and Hispanics also tend to be socially more conservative than liberal urban whites.

-Biden is pro-choice and came out in favor of gay marriage sooner than most Democrats, but at the same time he is hardly a social justice warrior and over-the-top political correctness is what rubs both blue-collar Obama-to-Trump voters and middle-class Romney-to-Clinton voters the wrong way.
+Biden is pro-choice and came out in favor of gay marriage sooner than most Democrats, but at the same time he is hardly a social justice warrior and over-the-top political correctness is what rubs both blue-collar Obama-to-Trump voters and middle-income Romney-to-Clinton voters the wrong way.
 Democrats need all of those voters to win back the White House.

 Shaping public opinion

 Don’t overanalyze electability either.
 As Hopkins points out, it’s not that voters develop their sense of electoral practicality from their own intuition.
 The messages they receive from party leaders and the news media are crucial in shaping their perceptions of political reality.